alexanderluiscampino/Interview-Practice-Data-Analyst-Udacity/README.md

 events better.
 All this work has already given fruits, since we reduced our wasted materials billing in 30%.
 Also we have steadily been increasing our revenue each month, by 5%, due to the models that are now in place.
+With this project I have learned quite in depth exactly what it is to be a data analyst.
+I have gone through all the phases of the project successfuly.
+This project has been trully amazing and inpiring because it is very challenging.
+I have learned to use Python daily and all the routines to programatically solve issues that manually would take countless hours.
+I have obtained professional knowledge on how gather all the information of a database and produce a meaningful outcome from it, that can be used to fulfill the company's goals.

 ### Question 2 - You are given a ten piece box of chocolate truffles.